NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

         *attribute:default  = rates2016

+<a name="opt-roofpitch"></a>
+### 15) `Opt-RoofPitch`

+* **Description** : Roof pitch is used by HOT2000 to calcualte the volume of the attic.
+The air change rate to the attic, its volume and solar gains, combined with the outdoor air temperature are used the heat balance to estimate the average attic temperature.
+That temperature is then used to estimate the heat loss or gain through the attic ceiling to the house.
+* **Typical values**: `rates2016`
+* **HOT2000 bindings**:

+* **Other things you should know**:
+ - setting `Opt-RoofPitch = NA` leaves the roof pitch unchanged.

+#### Sample `.choice` definition for  `Opt-RoofPitch`
+     Opt-RoofPitch = 3-12

+#### Sample `.options` definition for  `Opt-RoofPitch`
+    *attribute:start
+    *attribute:name     = Opt-RoofPitch
+    *attribute:tag:1    = Opt-H2K-RoofSlope
+    *attribute:default  = 8-12

+    *option:NA:value:1 = NA
+    *option:NA:cost:total  = 0

+    *option:3-12:value:1 = 0.250
+    *option:3-12:cost:total  = 0

+    *option:6-12:value:1 = 0.500
+*option:6-12:cost:total  = 0

+*option:8-12:value:1 = 0.667
+*option:8-12:cost:total  = 0

+*option:12-12:value:1 = 1.000
+*option:12-12:cost:total  = 0

 <a name="opt-skipped"></a>
 Skipped for now
 ---------------
 + Opt-Ruleset
-+ Opt-DWHRandSDHW
-+ Opt-RoofPitch
-+ Opt-ElecLoadScale
-+ Opt-DHWLoadScale
-+ Opt-StandoffPV
++

 <a name="outputs"></a>
 Outputs
 ------
-The output file `HTAP-prm-output.csv` contains one line of data for each run. each line of output contains 3 main segments of information: the run number - unique identifiers, the HOT2000 run output, and the input data as defined above.
-The input data is repeated in the output to
+The output file `HTAP-prm-output.csv` contains one line of data for each HTAP run.
+Each line of output contains **3 main segments** of information: the run number and unique run identifiers, the HOT2000 run output, and the input data as defined above.
+The input data is repeated in the output to allow for identification.
-Each of these outpu segments is defined below.
+Each of these output segments is defined below.

 <a name="#runnumber"></a>
 ### 1) `RunNumber`